dfletcher/drupal-devcontainer/README.md

 # Drupal Devcontainer

+Full featured, easy to use IDE for Drupal based on VSCode and Docker Desktop.

 ##### :warning: Do not clone this repository.
 Fork it first!
 >
 > **Note:** This repository is designed to be used as the basis of a Drupal website project.
-Therefore you should fork the repository into your own account, set this repository as "upstream" remote, and commit changes to your own repository.
+Therefore you should fork the repository, set this repository as "upstream" remote, and commit changes to your own repository.
 A generator is in the works to make this process easier.
-If your intention is just to test out this system without creating a new project, then feel free to clone directly.
+If your intention is to test out this system without creating a new project, then feel free to clone directly.
 Detailed usage instructions follow.

 ### Workflow-centric development